Mysteriet på Greveholm: Grevens återkomst

-Mysteriet på Greveholm: Grevens återkomst ("The Mystery of the Count's Islet: The Return of the Count") was the Sveriges Television's Christmas calendar in 2012.
+Mysteriet på Greveholm: Grevens återkomst ("The Mystery of the Count's Islet: The Return of the Count") was the Sveriges Television's Christmas calendar in 2012 and a follow up of the 1996 one.

 Plot

 The series is a following up-story to the 1996 calendar Mysteriet på Greveholm, set 16 years later, when a new family has moved into the castle.
+The ghosts still remain in the castle, and they try their best to make the family stay for as long as possible because they felt very alone after the last family moved.
+However, due to mistakes made by both the ghosts and the family, something, or someone, more dangerous has different plans.

 Video

 The series was released to DVD on 13 February 2013.
+It is still reguraly available on SVT's on-demand streaming service SVT Play.